Screach37/Screach37/README.md

   Achievements/Tasks:

-  •	Configured Custom Mail Server for FLPL India using Mail Enable
+  • Configured Custom Mail Server for FAPL India with over 100 users which helped reducing the overall cost by 61.1%

-  •	Live project - mail.faplindia.co
+  • Migrated mails from Zoho Mail to the custom mail server

-  •	Manage IIS and configure DNS for webserver and mail server
+  • Created using HMailServer on a Windows Server 2007

 # 2. Summer Internship – Infosys